-Between the years 2000 and 2016 while the number of people that were privileged enough to enjoy electricity supply increased from 78 to 87 percent, the number of people that did not have access to electricity still numbered to just below 1 billion.
-Moreover as the population increases to grow, so does the demand for electricity and with a significant number of people burning fossil fuels already to satisfy this need, the problem of climate change has further intensified and questions about the sustainability of energy have come into existence.
+Between the years 2000 and 2016 while the number of people that were privileged enough to enjoy electricity supply increased from 78 to 87 percent, the number of people that did not have access to electricity still numbered just below 1 billion.
+Moreover, as the population increases to grow, so does the demand for electricity and with a significant number of people burning fossil fuels already to satisfy this need, the problem of climate change has further intensified and questions about the sustainability of energy have come into existence.
 So with this massive increase in population and hence the demand, it became crucial to set such targets.

 What have we achieved so far?

 Progress made towards achieving this goal has been quite slow and gradual.
 But together the global community has worked to raise great awareness on this topic internationally.
 A report from 2019 has gathered information about the progress that has been made so far (Special Edition: progress towards the Sustainable Development Goals).
-It states that the electricity access has been expanded in several countries like Kenya, Bangladesh and India.
+It states that electricity access has been expanded in several countries like Kenya, Bangladesh, and India.
 The global population without electricity also reduced to 840 million in 2017 from 1.2 billion in 2010.